josephh867/plant-recommender/README.md

 - [Datasets Folder](./datasets) - Contains all of the data I needed to create the models.
 - [Imports, Cleaning and EDA Notebook](./code/01-data-cleaning.ipynb) - This notebook details the SQL query for the data used, the cleaning steps I took, and the code for some of the visualizations I created.
 - [Data Cleaning Script](./code/cleaner.py) - A standalone version of the cleaning notebook above.
-- [Streamlit Application Script](./code/plant_recommender.py) - The script used to run a local version of the plant recommender app via Streamlit.
+- [Local Streamlit Application Script](./code/plant_recommender_local.py) - The script used to run a local version of the plant recommender app via Streamlit.
+- [Cloud Version of the Plant Recommender App](./code/plant_recommender_st.py) - The script used to run the app on Streamlit's cloud services.
 - [Modeling Notebook](./code/02-modeling.ipynb) - This notebook details my search for the best clustering model to use and a test case of the suggestion engine built as a function, as well as some brief conclusions.

 ## Description of Data